 - FPGASwarm: High Throughput Model Checking on FPGAs [PDF]

-Shenghsun Cho, Michael Ferdman, Peter Milder, To Appear at 28th International Conference on Field Programmable Logic and Applications (FPL), 2018.
+Shenghsun Cho, Michael Ferdman, Peter Milder, In 28th International Conference on Field Programmable Logic and Applications (FPL), 2018.

 - A Full-System VM-HDL Co-Simulation Framework for Servers with PCIe-Connected FPGAs [PDF]